 Mommy Makeover Recovery

 You can expect to be temporarily bruised and swollen following your Mommy Makeover.
 Your breasts will heal more quickly than your abdomen.
 If you have a breast augmentation, it can take time for your breast implants to drop into position.
-Patience is a must.
+Patience is a must when it comes to Mommy Makeover recovery.
 In general, final breast surgery results can take anywhere from 3-6 months although you should notice an improvement immediately.

 To find out more about a Mommy Makeover with Dr. Sean Doherty at his Boston or Brookline office, contact us today or call (617) 450-0070 to schedule a consultation.